Accelerators & Mentorship Programs

 Part of the NC Department of Health and Human Services, NC DVRS assists people with qualified disabilities to obtain, retain and maintain employment or to start their own business.
 The program has a process for providing potential funding to help entrepreneurs get their business off the ground.

-An early-stage accelerator program that uniquely offers services for free to participating startups/teams, without taking an equity stake in the company.
-The focus is on establishing or growing a customer base, developing a solid business model and preparing founders to pitch and raise capital after graduating from the program.
+NC IDEA LABS is an early-stage accelerator program that uniquely offers services for free to participating startups/teams, without taking an equity stake in the company.
+The four-week program focuses on establishing or growing a customer base, developing a solid business model and preparing founders to pitch and raise capital after graduating from the program.

-This program offers equity-free grants up to $50,000 and a five-module program for business development over the course of three months.
-Applicant teams must have least one current undergraduate/graduate student or alumnus within two years of gradation.
+This program offers equity-free grants up to $15,000 and a five-module program for business development over the course of 14 weeks.
+Applicant teams must have at least one current undergraduate/graduate student or alumnus within five years of graduation.

 NC State Entrepreneurship Collaborative is the umbrella platform for the larger network of programs designed to optimize growth potential for student or alumni-led startups, professionals and future entrepreneurs.
 It includes all of the relevant degree-seeking programs for students that want to take the startup path once they graduate.
 It’s also the root of NCSU’s Entrepreneurship Clinic, which embeds students at HQ Raleigh so they can get real-world experience in startup life working with other entrepreneurs outside of a campus setting.
 The Clinic’s mentorship program also helps students develop relationships with NC State’s network of advisors and mentors.